eventdata/ConfliBERT-Manual/README.md

-foundational concepts in machine learning classification such as True Positives (TP), False Positives (FP), False Negatives (FN), and True Negatives (TN) as explained in the Google Machine Learning Crash Course (see @googleMLCrashCourse).
+foundational concepts in machine learning classification such as True Positives (TP), False Positives (FP), False Negatives (FN), and True Negatives (TN) as explained in the Google Machine Learning Crash Course (see [Google ML Crash Course](https://developers.google.com/machine-learning/crash-course)).
 We will use a hypothetical example to illustrate these concepts clearly:

 **Metrics Explained:**